tomicapretto/etc/lessons/lesson_02.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
+And if you're wondering about the species we mentioned so many times, that's what's coming next!
+We'll be adding the species as a predictor in our model.
+As we can see in the following chart, we expect it to add even more information on top of what the fish length already gives.

 Finally, we'll see how we can incorporate the other fish measurements into the model.
 Our exploration suggests that not only the length is informative of the fish weight.
 We also have width and height, right?
 We'll cover how to add them very close to the end of the lesson.

 It's been a very intense exploration.
 But it's been worth it!
 After this much work, we were able to provide ourselves with so many resources that make us feel much more confident about the modeling work that comes next.